crime-analyst-990x358

 Common Courses and Requirements – Crime and Intelligence Analysis Programs

-Various degree programs are available in crime and intelligence analysis, each with prerequisites and common courses.
+Various degree programs are available in the crime and intelligence analysis field, each with their own prerequisites and common courses.
 However, even within each degree type, there can be variations from school to school.
 Therefore, it’s best to check each program’s admissions information and curriculum content individually, but you’ll find some general guidelines to know what to expect below.

 Bachelor’s Degree in Crime and Intelligence Analysis – Admissions and Curriculum